yaoxiaoyuan/mimix/readme.md

 # Mimix: A Tool for sequence generation framework based on Pytorch

 Mimix is a tool for sequence generation framework based on Pytorch.
-Basically, I implement several generative models, including Transformer-based Seq2seq model, Transformer-based Language model and Transformer-based vision encoder decoder model.
+Basically, I implement several generative models, including Transformer-based encoder decoder model, Transformer-based Language model and Transformer-based vision encoder decoder model.
 To facilitate the use of pretrained models, Mimix can also load bert model weights.
 Other pretrained models may be supported in the future.

 I have trained some Chinese Generative Models which are listed in Demo section.
 You can follow the instructions and run the demo.  ~~**An application is required for model download.**~~ Now you can download the weights directly without sending me an email. **You must follow the agreement to use the model.
 Please scan the completed [agreement](https://github.com/yaoxiaoyuan/mimix/blob/main/agreement/Mimix%20Model%20Release%20Agreement.docx).**